-There appear to be no transition provisions to recognize previous zoning approvals through a Council decision or from an approval administered by the OLT.
-However, it is noted that the transition provisions links zoning approvals to a complete Site Plan application.
-For the subject lands, a site plan application was filed and deemed complete so it is our understanding that the previous OLT approval is recognized through the current transition wording.
-However, Exception 7.6 does not appropriately recognize approved zoning standards associated with the approved by-law and with the repeal of parent by-laws as amended, for lands subject to the CZBL, the zoning standards approved through By-law 51-24 would appear to revert to the CZBL standards that do not reflect the approvals achieved.
+There appears to be no transition provisions to recognize previous zoning approvals through a Council decision or from an approval administered by the OLT.
+However, it is noted that the transition provisions require a zoning approval to also have a complete Site Plan application.
+For the subject lands, a site plan application was filed and deemed complete, so it is our understanding that the previous OLT approval is recognized through the current transition wording.
+However, Schedules B3 and C3 recognize the permitted density and heights only and with the repeal of parent by-laws, as amended, for lands subject to the CZBL, the zoning standards approved through By-law 89-24 would appear to revert to the new CZBL standards and which will not reflect the approvals achieved.

 In a broader sense, it is recommended that such transition matters as it relates to zoning standards that differ from those proposed by the CZBL should be incorporated within the Site Specific Exceptions with full details of the zoning standards.
-At present, Exception 7.6, simply identifies the permission of a 9 storey retirement residence.